PMVigneshwari/PMVigneshwari/README.md

 - ✨ I'm good at MERN Stack Development
 - 🏢 Looking for Full Stack / Front end / Back end developer job
 - 🌱 I’m currently learning AWS, DSA, System design and OOPS
-- 📬 I’m looking to collaborate on webdevelopment projects.....
+- 📬 I’m looking to collaborate on web development projects.....

 <!---
 PMVigneshwari/PMVigneshwari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.